 Disability benefits usually aren’t extended past the legislative notice period.

-Approved benefit extensions beyond the legislative notice period
+Informing League of approved benefit extensions beyond the legislative notice period

 Insurance carriers don't inform League of approved benefit extensions, so it is up to HR Admins to inform League of the approved benefits and end dates.